ikt32/GTAVManualTransmission/doc/README.md

 ### Compatibility

-The mod has been tested with GTA V version v1.0.877.1 to v1.0.1604.0 with:
+The current version of the mod has been tested with GTA V version v1.0.1604.0 through v1.0.1868.4.
+Limited support runs back to v1.0.877.1, but new features have been added since.

 * ScriptHookV
 * ScriptHookVDotNet
 * RAGEPluginHook
 * OpenIV
+* FiveM

-### Known generic issues
+### Known issues

 * __x360ce__ will conflict with input detection if throttle, brake, clutch or steering axes are mapped in x360ce.
 Assigning inputs without overlap is no problem.
 * [__Strapped__](https://www.gta5-mods.com/scripts/pull-out-strap) will conflict with inputs.
 * [__CustomSteering__](https://www.gta5-mods.com/scripts/custom-steering) will conflict with steering patching.
-Remove CustomSteering if `PatchSteering` is enabled.
 * [__ScriptHookVDotNet__](https://github.com/crosire/scripthookvdotnet/releases) crashes the Logitech G920.
   * Workaround: Disable ScriptHookVDotNet.
-  * Workaround: Launch the game with RAGEPluginHook. \[Found by BULLFAYCE\]
+  * Workaround: Launch the game with RAGEPluginHook.
+(Found by BULLFAYCE)
 * Steering wheel sticks to full left/full throttle.
   * Workaround: Re-toggle the script, prevent alt-tabbing while not paused.
 * Wheel not detected at all when using Steam.
-  * Fix: Uncheck `Generic Gamepad Configuration Support` in Steam Big Picture settings, Controller settings. \[Found by Kaerali\]
+  * Fix: Uncheck `Generic Gamepad Configuration Support` in Steam Big Picture settings, Controller settings.
+(Found by Kaerali)

 ### Steering wheel issues